dotnet/interactive/docs/nuget-overview.md

 #r "nuget:System.Text.Json,*-*"
 ```

+If you want the notebook to behave in a stable way, we strongly recommend always specifying your package versions explicitly.

 ## Adding a Nuget Source

 If your nuget package is not hosted on the main Nuget feed you can specify an alternative nuget source using `#i`.